b00tc4mp/isdi-parttime-202303/staff/carlos-perez/fullstack/project/doc/README.md

 - Implement add lyric post

-#### Preview Lyric Post

-- Me as an administrator, I want to see a preview of how a user will see my lyric post

-##### Task

-- Implement preview lyric post

 #### Modify Lyric Post

 - Me as an administrator, I want to modify a lyric post